Publicis regains some footing with third-quarter sales

 Excluding PHS, Publicis’s underlying sales would have gained 2.2 percent, Publicis said, thanks to gaining global clients in the first quarter such as Daimler’s Mercedes-Benz brand, Carrefour and Marriott International.

-These additions show that the group, which has struggled to compete against dominant technology groups like Alphabet’s Google (GOOGL.O) and Facebook (FB.O) online, is on the right track in adapting to a global market with more cautious clients and newcomers such as consultants Accenture ACN., Sadoun said.
+These additions show that the group, which has struggled to compete against dominant technology groups like Alphabet’s Google and Facebook online, is on the right track in adapting to a global market with more cautious clients and newcomers such as consultants Accenture, Sadoun said.

 Under a plan Sadoun presented in March, the group is targeting underlying sales growth of 4.0 percent in 2020 by focusing on its digital arm Publicis.Sapient and fostering greater collaboration between its many agencies worldwide.